TheKinDAO/Work_Contract/README.md

 See ./Ricardian.txt

+All of the code and the following README.md are from a Near.org example.

 Building this contract
 ======================
 This will generate WASM binaries in the `res/` directory to be later deployed onto the NEAR blockchain.